theoromeo/NextPage-Parser/readme.md

 Similar to Open Graph that allows a webpage to behave like an object with static information.
 NPP adds the ability for web pages to share information relative to each other.

+Using a client application that implements NPP like `mously.js` for the web, enables webpages to use NP Features.

 ## Basic Meta Tags
 To make a webpage Next Page compatible at the minimum you will need to add some basic meta tags.